dma-neves/pqrcode/README.md

 ### Description
 - A simple QR code reading algorithm implemented in c++ using a sequence of image processing algorithms, accelerated using the OpenMP api.
 - Given that a lot of image transformation algorithms don't contain loop dependencies, these algorithms are easilly parellelized using loop-level parallelism.
 Other algorithms used in this program, like the connected components algorithm, can be fairly easily partitioned, allowing for parallel execution of these algorithms as well.
 The aim of this project, is therefore, to study the impact on the execution time of a QR Code reader when parellizing these algorithms.
-- Note: The program currently only supports png images and assumes that there is exactly one QR Code present in the image, and that the QR Code has 21x21 modules..
+- Note: The program currently only supports png images and assumes that there is exactly one QR Code present in the image with 21x21 modules.

 ### Requirments
   - Unix based OS
-  - g++ compiler
+  - g++
   - [libpng](http://www.libpng.org/pub/png/libpng.html)
   - [OpenMP](https://www.openmp.org/)